A permaculture Farming always work with nature never against nature

 Much biodynamic farming is largely regenerative.
 However, often only generative where the fields are sown and plowed every year.
 Unfortunately, there are also degenerative activities on biodynamic farming, it applies only to the farms where annual monoculture crops are grown on a bar plowing field.

 Permaculture farming is regenerative when the design and implementation is completed.
 It is always the goal of a permaculture design plan to make permaculture farming regenerative as fast as possible, and that is done in many places.

 From the beginning, it's about reconnecting and rebuilding the agricultural productivity and sustainability.
-It can only be done by re-establishing the natural biological cycles and soil food chain.
+It can only be done by re-establishing the natures biological cycle and soil food web.
 All rainwater drains must be stopped and water distributed, overflow must be managed in productive lakes and ponds from where the water can be used for irrigation.

-Planting as many food productive fences and forests as possible, to pursue fencing and forest effects in the fields.
+Planting as many food productive belts and forests as possible, to pursue forest effects in the fields.
 Natural animals, plants, insects, microorganisms must live as undisturbed as possible.
-Used plant cultivation techniques promoting the mycorrhizal network in the soil along with other fungi, bacteria, protozoa, nematodes, worms, insects and so on.
+Use plant cultivation techniques promoting the mycorrhizal network in the soil along with other fungi, bacteria, protozoa, nematodes, worms, insects and so on.

 New biological technologies and methods make it possible to achieve a large part of the regenerative power in only 2-3 years.
 It takes 5 to 10 years to establish the full natural regenerative power, which then operates by itself.

 Permaculture projects are always shared into 6 zones, large farms often have all 6